Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 ```

 ### Design a Button

+Using your button take the ideas below to use custom properties to make your button code more flexible.

 The default button style is not very interesting it's also pretty small.
 Giving the button some color and making it a little larger will make it easier to use.